 The Los Angeles Superior Court (LASC) allows exterior filming around working courthouses during non-business hours only as long as the court seal, court staff, jurors, litigants and judicial officers are not photographed.
-Interior filming is not allowed at any LASC facility.
+Interior filming is not allowed at any working LASC facility.
 Check with the contacts listed below for more information on locations, access and fees.
-Information on filming closed courthouse facilities follows as well.
+Information on filming in closed courthouse facilities follows as well.

 LOS ANGELES SUPERIOR COURTS – L.A.
 COUNTY